-Did you just shiver with anxiety?
-Just a little bit?
+Did you just shiver a little bit with anxiety?
+Got some catching up to do on this topic?
 It's ok - it's pretty common to procrastinate when it comes to dealing with your biz finances.
 You aren't alone.

-How to Play “Catch Up” on Your Bookkeeping – for Etsy Sellers
+How to Get Your Bookkeeping Caught Up for Tax time - for Etsy & Shopify Sellers

 Begin with the end goal in mind.

-Your 2016 personal and business taxes are due on April 18, 2017.
-Your goal should be to have complete financial records and accurate totals in time to hand over to your accountant or tax preparer, or in time to do your taxes yourself (so, try not to plan to be done ON April 18th!).
+Your 2023 personal and business taxes (for sole props here in the USA) are due on April 15, 2024.
+Your goal should be to have complete financial records and accurate totals in time to hand over to your tax preparer, or in time to do your taxes yourself (so, try not to plan to be done ON April 15th!).

 Let's be clear on what you need as far as "completed financial records" go - I'm talking accurate, detailed totals for all your sales and expenses for the year, with a solid paper trail to substantiate those totals too.
 I'm not saying you need a balance sheet, cash flow statement, etc. Or a double-entry journal of every transaction ever.
 Don't make it harder than it has to be.